South Readies for Fall Commencement

 University Commencement Ceremony Parking and Shuttle Information

 For the University Commencement Ceremony, the Mitchell Center will open for the general public at noon.
-Guests are encouraged to access the campus by USA South Drive or Stadium Boulevard.
+Guests are encouraged to access the campus by USA South Drive or Jaguar Boulevard.

 Parking signs will be posted throughout the campus and shuttle service will be available for guests who park in the posted areas.
 The shuttle service will run from 11 a.m. until 6 p.m.
 Shuttle pick-up and drop-off points will be in these parking lots: